cds-snc/data-lake/docs/data/onboarding.md

 Once the data is in the `Raw` bucket, create a Terraform pull request (PR) to do the following:

-1. Define the new [Glue databases](https://github.com/cds-snc/data-lake/blob/main/terragrunt/aws/glue/databases.tf) that will hold the dataset's `Raw` and `Transfomred` schemas.
+1. Define the new [Glue databases](https://github.com/cds-snc/data-lake/blob/main/terragrunt/aws/glue/databases.tf) that will hold the dataset's `Raw` and `Transformed` schemas.
 These are called "tables" in Glue.
 1. Define the [Glue Crawler](https://github.com/cds-snc/data-lake/blob/main/terragrunt/aws/glue/crawlers.tf) that will infer the dataset's `Raw` schema.
 As part of this, determine the schedule for crawler runs, which will depend on how often the `Raw` data is changing.
 1. Optional: update the IAM roles and cross-account access to allow Superset to access the new dataset.